jeromefroe/golang_benchmarks/README.md

 This benchmark looks at the three different ways to perform string concatenation, the first uses the builtin `+` operator, the second uses a `bytes.Buffer` and the third uses `string.Join`.
-It seems using `+` is preferable to either of the other approaches which are similar in performace.
+It seems using `+` is preferable to either of the other approaches which are similar in performance.

 The last benchmark highlights a neat optimization Go performs when concatenating strings with `+`.
 The documentation for the string concatenation function in